 But if you still want to make money online legitimately then don’t worry because all is not lost – there are still plenty of legitimate alternatives that are proven to work & you can find them here on my top picks page.

-I’ll point out too that one of the best methods in my opinion is something called affiliate marketing.
-The reason I say I think it’s the best is because it’s actually the same way I personally make most of my own money online & if you’re interested in it then you can learn more or get started at Wealthy Affiliate.
+I’ll point out too that one of the best methods, in my opinion, is something called affiliate marketing.
+The reason I say I think it’s the best is because it’s actually the same way I personally make most of my own money online & if you’re interested in it then you can learn more or get started at Commission Academy.

 Whatever you decide to do though I just sincerely hope that my review of PaidLeaf here has given you a good insight into how the whole thing really works & more importantly I hope it has helped prevent you from getting caught out by it.